ravibpatel/AutoUpdater.NET/README.md

 <checksum algorithm="MD5">Update file Checksum</checksum>
 ````

+You can also use the XML creator tool created by one of the user to create the XML file.
+You can download it from [here](https://github.com/DwainSnickles/AutoUpdater.NET.XML-Creator-master/blob/master/AutoUpdaterXML.zip).

 ### Adding one line to make it work

 After you done creating and uploading XML file, It is very easy to add a auto update functionality to your application.
 First you need to add following line at the top of your form.